 James practises principally in the fields of employment and discrimination law, commercial law and civil actions against the police.
 He also practises in the fields of media, sports, public, election and human rights law.

 Prior to becoming a Silk before he was 40, he had been ranked in the highest band of juniors in both employment law and police law in Chambers and Partners for several years, being nominated for Employment Junior of the Year in both 2010 and 2011.
-He has also highly ranked in employment and in human rights in the Legal 500 for many years.
-Recent entries include:
+He has also been highly ranked in employment and in human rights in the Legal 500 for many years.
+Directory entries for 2014 include:

 James represents a range of clients including a range of trade unions, the Equality and Human Rights Commission and blue chip companies both in the United Kingdom and overseas.
 He is equally at ease acting for claimants and respondents/defendants.

 James has very extensive experience in conducting long and complex trials.
 In recent years he has been involved in some of the most high-profile and challenging employment claims in England.
 He has a particular interest in confidentiality and privacy, whistleblowing and disability issues and is very familiar with the issues that arise in cases which have a high media interest.